Mind Legal Line

 Where can I get support?

-Local Minds support over 280,000 people across England and Wales.
-Their services include supported housing, crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.
+Local Minds support people across England and Wales.
+Their services can include supported housing, crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.
 They may be able to help you find advocacy services in your area.

 Find your local Mind here.